boylesoftware/x2node-validators/README.md

 * `containersChain` - Array of objects and arrays that in a nested fashion contain the record element being validated.
 The first element is the record as a whole and the last element is the immediate container of the current record element.
 For the record validator, the chain is an empty array.

+* `getElementTitle(ptr)` - Get title of the record element identified by the pointer.
+The `ptr` argument can be either a JSON pointer string or `RecordElementPointer` object.
+The method returns the corresponding property or record type title as a string.

 ### Object Validators and Validation Order

 Validators specified on record types and nested object properties allow validating complex objects and checking integrity when it depends on values of multiple properties.
 For example, if we have a calendar entry record, we must make sure that the "from" time is not greater than the "to" time.
 It can be done with a custom validator like this: